Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: Measurement Method and Setup

+\paragraph{Detection of off-net server deployments} Zirngibl \etal~\cite{zbsja-io9ae-21} revealed a fairly homogeneous infrastructure deployment of CDNs across networks.
+We use this property for identifying patterns of QUIC~traffic of on-net deployments and compare with traffic coming from non-hypergiant~ASes.
+We group similar observations into sets of off-net candidates.
+QUIC traffic features change within our observation period.
+We indicate this and adapt our off-net detection algorithms.
+For verification, we compare subject alternative names in TLS certificates of on-net deployments with those of off-net deployments.
+For this purpose we establish QUIC connections with the off-net candidates.

-\paragraph{Identifying load balancers} L7 load balancers complete common HTTPS and more recently QUIC handshakes.
-We identify specific load balancer instances by using information encoded in the QUIC header, more specifically in the QUIC connection ID.
-Hypergiants such as Facebook structure this ID such that it includes a unique host ID, which represents the actual L7LB.
-We treat the connection ID structure of Facebook as ground truth because it is used in the Facebook QUIC implementation~\cite{mvfst}.
-In the following, we present the first method and analysis that utilize this encoding.
+\paragraph{Identifying load balancers} We identify specific load balancer instances by using information encoded in the QUIC connection ID.
+Hypergiants structure this ID to include a unique host ID, which represents the actual L7LB.
+We treat the connection ID structure of Meta as ground truth because it is exposed in the Meta QUIC implementation~\cite{i-m-ef-19}.